AxeTools/AxeTools/devops/README.md

 ### `axetools-dev/`

-The `axetools-dev/` directory contains the `docker-compose` files that are needed to run the development containers to develop the axetools project and add new features, correct bugs, run tests and modify existing behavior.
+The `axetools-dev/` directory contains the `compose` files that are needed to run the development containers to develop the axetools project and add new features, correct bugs, run tests and modify existing behavior.

 ### `axetools-prod/`

-The `axetools-prod/` directory contains the `docker-compose` files that are needed to run the production containers.
+The `axetools-prod/` directory contains the `compose` files that are needed to run the production containers.